Viator of Lyons: History

 The name "Viator" in Latin originally meant "traveller by road".
 In Roman law, the word came to designate a minor court official who went out to summon people to appear before the magistrate.
 This might have been Viator's prior occupation, or refer to his family of origin.
-According to tradition, he was a lector or a catechist at the cathedral of Lyons, and was held in high esteem by the bishop of Lyons, Justus (Just), and by the congregants.
+According to tradition, he was a lector or a catechist at the Lyon Cathedral, and was held in high esteem by the bishop of Lyon, Justus (Just), and by the congregants.
 Around 381 Justus decided to live as a hermit in Egypt and Viator knowing his intentions, decided to follow his bishop and master.
-He caught up with the bishop at Marseilles, and together they boarded ship for Egypt.
+He caught up with the bishop at Marseille, and together they boarded ship for Egypt.
 They died at a monastery of Scetes (present-day Wadi El Natrun) in AD 389.

 Veneration

 Their relics were translated to Lyon (the day is recorded as September 2).
 By the fifth century four feast days were celebrated annually in Lyon in honor of Sts Just and Viator.
 Their remains lie in the church of St. Just in Lyon.

 His feast day is October 21.